How It Works

 2. Upload a Suppression List

-This option is also used to avoid paying Retention.com for contacts you already have.
-It lets you manually load a CSV file of email addresses in case you have additional lists/databases of email addresses that you do not want Retention.com to identify or collect.
-You might use this option if, for example, you go to a trade show (during non-pandemic times, of course!) and collect signups that do not end up in your email app.
+This option lets you manually load a CSV file of email addresses in case you have additional lists or databases of email addresses that you do not want Retention.com to identify or collect.

-Suppression lists loaded as a CSV file are converted into encoded MD5s for security reasons.
-We do not use, share, or resell this data for any purpose other than to prevent users from collecting and paying for contacts they already have.
+Suppression lists uploaded are converted into encoded MD5s for security reasons.
+We do not use, share, or resell this data for any purpose other than to prevent our customers from collecting and paying for contacts they already have.

 Here are the file requirements for upload: